cucumber/docs/content/cucumber/cucumber.yml.md

    bvt: --tags @bvt
    ```

-The `default` profile is a special profile that when present, is applied to the execution of Cucumber when you have not specified a profile.

 ```bash
 \[user@system project] cucumber
 ```

-So now, by default, Cucumber is going to use both the `bvt` profile and `html_report` profile testing all features and scenarios tagged as @bvt with the progress output and html output.
+With this setup, Cucumber will now use both the `bvt` profile and `html_report`
+profile, testing all Features and Scenarios tagged with `@bvt`, along with the
+progress output and HTML output.

 ## Preprocessing with ERb

-The cucumber.yml file is preprocessed by ERb; this allows you to use ruby code to generate values in the cucumber.yml file.
-So if you have several profiles with similar values you could do something like:
+The `cucumber.yml` file is preprocessed by ERb.
+This allows you to use Ruby code
+to generate values in the `cucumber.yml` file.

+So, if you have several profiles with similar values, you might do this:

 ```yaml